borgbackup/borg/README.rst

     attic can store data on any remote host accessible over SSH as long as attic is installed.

+Backups mountable as filesystems
+    Backup archives are mountable as userspace filesystems for easy backup verification and restores.

 What do I need?
 ---------------
 Attic requires Python 3.2 or above to work.
 Besides Python attic also requires